 The Council sold a car park to a developer in Rhyl to construct a Travelodge hotel as part of the strategic objective to regenerate the Rhyl Waterfront.
 This development was completed by January 2019 and the developer leased the structure back to the Council over a 25 year period for an annual rental payment of £274k.
 The Council sub-leased the property to Travelodge for an annual rental payment of £305k.
-Both leases commenced on 18th January 2019 and the rental payments will begin on 19th July 2019 following a six month rent free period.
+Both leases commenced on 18 January 2019 and the rental payments began from 19 July 2019 following a six month rent free period.
 The Council agreed to act as a guarantor between the funder and the hotel operator to secure this development by entering into these back-to-back lease agreements through the receipt of an annual profit rent of £31k.
 This profit will be placed into a reserve which will accrue funds to be used to mitigate the Council's future financial risk.
+In order to protect its position in the face of Covid 19, Travelodge has put forward terms for a Company Voluntary Agreement (CVA) to all landlords.
+The CVA has resulted in a reduction in the rent receivable for the next two years (75% reduction for the remainder of 2020 and 30% reduction for 2021).